BalderBrusch3000/scratch/README.md

-# A scratch repo on GitHub.com
+# A scratch rpo on GitHub.com

 my 2nd change (in theory)
 trolrolo